trussworks/Engineering-Playbook/docs/developing/helpful-tools/wiremock.md

 ## When to use it

 - When your project interfaces with external APIs over which you have no control
+- When external APIs are not accessible from developer environments due to network or security constraints
 - When your project needs consistent API mocking agnostic to the part of the stack making the request

 ## When not to use it